bmurauer/cynthia/README.md

 Some modules have additional subfolders with sound samples or Arduino source code.

+## Case, PSU, and Bus Boards

+I made my own case, following the guide from [Look Mum No Computer](https://www.youtube.com/watch?v=4T6J-K8_yk4).
+Bought some wood, screwed everything together, and painted everything white.

+I was not confident enough to build my own PSU since:
+    1. I'm really not an electrician, and I am afraid of things blowing up.
+    2. I have trouble sourcing reliable 12V AC/AC transformers.
+So, I decided to buy a Meanwell RT-65B, which has +12V, -12V, and +5V outputs, and is not too expensive.
+Perfect!
+It can also be used to power USB- or arduino-based modules.

+For bus boards, I soldered some shrouded 16-pin headers on pieces of stripboard and connected everything using the same 16-pin eurorack cables that I use to power the modules.
+I include smoothing caps on each module rather than on the bus boards.

+## Cables

+I found that the cheapest option to get cables is to just make your own.
+1/4 inch jacks are cheap, and you have the benefit of making the sizes that you actually need.
+I bought a 30m microphone cable from which I snip off what I need.

 ## OpenSCAD panels

 Design the panels using [OpenSCAD](https://diy-fever.com/software/diylc/), because it is intuitive to me as a programmer.